Yellowstone Bison: Conserving an American Icon in Modern Society

-These are important publications about this resource.
-The list may include academic publications, government publications, management documents that inform the decision-making process at parks and protected areas, or links to websites that provide additional information relevant to the topic.
-Click on highlighted links to access copies of the listed document.
+The list below includes academic publications, government publications, management documents that inform the decision-making process at parks and protected areas, as well as links to websites that provide additional information relevant to Yellowstone bison.

 Aune, K., J. C. Rhyan, R. Russell, T. J. Roffe, and B. Corso.
 2012.
 Environmental persistence of Brucella abortus in the Greater Yellowstone Area.
 Journal of Wildlife Management 76:253-261.

 Beja-Pereira, A., B. Bricker, S. Chen, C. Almendra, P. J. White, and G. Luikart.
 2009.
 DNA genotyping suggests recent brucellosis outbreaks in the greater Yellowstone area originated from elk.
 Journal of Wildlife Diseases 45:1174-1177.

 Bruggeman, J. E., P. J. White, R. A. Garrott, and F. G. R. Watson.
 2009.
 Partial migration in central Yellowstone bison.
 Pages 217-235 in R. A. Garrott, P. J. White, and F. G. R. Watson, editors.
 The ecology of large mammals in central Yellowstone: sixteen years of integrated field studies.
 Elsevier, San Diego, California.

 Cheville, N. F., D. R. McCullough, and L. R. Paulson.
 1998.
 Brucellosis in the greater Yellowstone area.
 National Academy Press, Washington, D.C.